cvangysel/gitexd/README.rst

 Extensible Git Daemon (**gitexd**) is an event-driven, customizable and extensible solution developed in Python for the purpose of a bachelor thesis at the University of Antwerp.
 It provides users with a basic daemon that exposes repositories through the Secure Shell and the Hypertext Transport Transfer Protocol.

-The logic that the daemon uses to:
+The logic that the daemon uses to

 	* route requested repositories to the local file system,
 	* authenticate users,
 	* authorize users,